pentagonxyz/movehat/README.md

 });
 ```

-Now, with Movemate, it looks like this:
+Now, with Movehat, it looks like this:

 ```
-const devnetNft = Movemate.getModule("devnet_nft", signer);
+const devnetNft = Movehat.getModule("devnet_nft", signer);
 const moveCallTxn = await devnetNft.mint(
   'Example NFT',
   'An NFT created by the wallet Command Line Tool',